hlascelles/karina_personal_website/_posts/kitchen/2016-02-02-beetroot-thoran.md

 * Once it smells really good, add beetroots, turmeric powder, salt and coconut with the soaking liquid.
 Add 100g of water.
 Reduce the heat and cook under a lid.
 * Once the beetroot is tender, evaporate any excess water.
 * Serve with rice and yoghurt.

+**Notes:** works equally well with carrots or sturdy cabbage instead of beetroots.